wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-change-drive-letter.md

 -->
 <!-- keep by customization: begin -->
-#How to change the drive letter of the Windows temporary disk
+#Change the drive letter of the Windows temporary disk
 <!-- keep by customization: end -->

 If you need to use the D drive to store data, follow these instructions to use a different drive for the temporary disk.
 Never use the temporary disk to store data that you need to keep.